 Also: "In the words of my generation: Up.
 Youuuuuuuurs!!"

-Jack Sparrow: "'Ello beastie."
+Jack Sparrow in Dead Man's Chest: "'Ello beastie."
 Sure, Jack didn't stay dead, but it still counts.
 Best part being that he'd just gotten halfway through the process of saving himself anyways, and simply ran out of time; he'd only bought himself the ability to look his death in the face and charge.

-Also James Norrington in the next movie: When asked by Davy Jones if he's afraid of death, Norrington stabs the monster and dies.
-Jones takes that as a no.
+Also James Norrington in the next movie: When asked by Davy Jones if he's afraid of death — prelude to offering Norrington life in exchange for service to Jones — Norrington stabs the monster straight through where the heart should be, and dies.

 Becket's death could be viewed as this.
 He calmly turns and walks down the stairs (as they are exploding behind him), casually trailing his hand along the railing, before coming to a stop, looking at the camera and accepting death.
 Most seem to see this as Becket being in denial over what has happened and is happening.